Billy Roberts: Biography

 In 1965, Roberts was alerted by a friend to a recording of "Hey Joe" by the Southern California rock band, The Leaves.
 Roberts knew nothing of the recording and the friend (Hillel Resner, later his producer) offered to ask his father, an attorney in San Francisco, to look into the matter.
 The attorney discovered that folk singer Dino Valenti had claimed authorship of the song and signed a publishing contract with Third Story Music of Los Angeles.
 This led to negotiations that resulted in Roberts retrieving his author's rights, but it did not prevent numerous recordings being released that named several other songwriters, in addition to Valenti, as the author.

 In 1967, David M. Overton left Detroit to attend Hastings College of Law in San Francisco, but in 1968, decided to be a drummer, performing with the Billy Roberts Blues Band.

 In September 1968, Roberts played at the Sky River Rock Festival in Washington, and jammed with Big Mama Thornton, James Cotton, and members of the Grateful Dead.
-His friend Dino Valenti was also on the bill.
+Dino Valenti was also on the bill.

-While residing in the Bay Area, Roberts performed in many of the local clubs and as the opening act for the Steve Miller Band at the Straight Theater in Haight-Ashbury in September 1967.
+While residing in the Bay Area, Roberts performed in local clubs and as the opening act for the Steve Miller Band at the Straight Theater in Haight-Ashbury in September 1967.
 He also opened for Santana at a Bill Graham Winterland concert in 1970.

 In 1975, Roberts recorded the country rock album Thoughts of California with the band Grits, which he produced with Hillel Resner.

 After a serious car accident in the early 1990s, Roberts was hospitalized for a time in Sonoma County, California.
 He later moved to Atlanta, Georgia to undergo rehabilitation.
-Roberts did not perform or record subsequently, but he held copyrights on nearly 100 songs.
-He died on October 7, 2017.
+Thereafter he did not perform or record, but he held copyrights on nearly 100 songs.

 Guitarist Roy Buchanan recorded a version of "Hey Joe" (on the 1974 LP That's What I Am Here For); Buchanan also recorded Roberts' "Good God Have Mercy" on the 1976 LP A Street Called Straight.

+Roberts had been residing in Atlanta at the time of his death on October 7, 2017.